 Before you start analyzing data…

 It should be a starting point.
 The ultimate goal of any business is to sell and increase revenue.
 But think of how you want to achieve it and what steps you want to take.
-For example, if you want to focus more on online selling, you will be tracking different metrics than a business whose primary goal is increasing sales in a brick-and-mortar store.
+Align your data collection with your overall business priorities, whether that means increasing customer lifetime value, reducing customer churn, or improving cross-selling strategies.
+Having a clear focus will help you track the most relevant data points.
+For instance, if your goal is to enhance online sales, you will monitor different metrics compared to a business aiming to boost sales in a physical store.

 Additionally, remember to set achievable goals.
 Ensure they’re SMART.
 They should be specific, measurable, achievable, relevant, and timely.
 By setting such goals, you will be motivated and will achieve them on time.